- Decide What Type of NYC Apartment You Want

 It is crucial to think long and hard about your non-negotiable criteria during your housing search.
 For example, if you have a growing family, you may need a 2 to 3 Bedroom apartment.
 In New York City, where apartments move quickly, keeping your search criteria as open as possible is crucial.
 Additionally, do not judge a “listing by its cover.”
 Sometimes when you view a listing in person, you may discover things about the apartment that you wouldn’t be able to see online.
 It is also important to note that many co-op apartments in New York City do not list the square footage.
 This happens when the owner (or property manager) does not know the apartment’s precise square footage.
 As such, you should keep an open mind and avoid filtering your search by square footage as you may miss out on a hidden gem.
 Overall, this is also an area where you should seek out the assistance of an experienced broker.
 An experienced real estate professional will be able to guide you to buildings that they are familiar with and save you some time during your search.

-It is imperative to get a pre-approval letter versus a pre-qualification letter.
+Another important step for buying an apartment in NYC is to get a pre-approval letter.
+A pre-qualification letter is not typically enough.
 That is because a pre-qualification letter can be produced in as little as 10 minutes with zero documentation or verification.
 As such, sellers will not treat you seriously and consider you to be window shopping if all you have is a pre-qualification letter.

 A pre-approval letter will detail how much financing you have been approved for.
 The letter typically includes details on the loan program, the loan amount, the purchase price, and the interest rate that you qualify for.
 This document is significant because it shows both listing agents and sellers alike that you are serious about purchasing a property.